dwellsdev/fullstack-nanodegree-movies/README.md

 ## How to Use

 To generate the page, open and run movies.py.
 Add additional movies by editing the object located in the movies.py file.

+## Resources used
+The fresh_tomatoes.py file was provided by Udacity, and has been modified to personalize the HTML generated.